Mobile Food Unit

 The Environmental Health program is responsible for issuing licenses, conducting inspections, investigating foodborne illness and other complaints, and providing consultations for mobile food units operating in Washington County.
 Mobile food unit operations include food service businesses that operate from any vehicle that is self-propelled, or can be pulled or pushed down a sidewalk, street, highway or waterway, on which food is prepared, processed or converted, or which is used in selling and dispensing food to the end consumer.

-Note: New Food Service Rules were adopted September 4, 2012.
-For more information about the changes, visit the Food Code Adoption page.
+For more information about the food code, visit the Food Code Adoption page.

 Forms and Applications